Skip to Content

 • What you need: car, organized tour, public transport

 The city of Rotorua is famous in New Zealand for its geothermal activity as well as its Maori culture.
-Did you know that over a third of the population here is Maori, the highest concentration of Maori of any other city in the country?
+Did you know that over a third of the population here is Maori, the highest concentration of Maori in any other city in the country?
 So, it’s a great place to explore on a day trip from Auckland and learn all about this unique culture.
-It’s a 2-hour 45-minute drive (228 kilometers) from Auckland, so best to leave early so that you have as much time to explore Rotorua as possible.
+It’s a 2-hour 45-minute drive to Rotorua from Auckland, so best to leave early so that you have as much time to explore as possible!

-Tour recommendation: If you don’t fancy driving to Rotorua yourself, consider this 13-hour tour from Auckland which includes stops at Te Puia, Te Whakarewarewa, and the city of Rotorua.
-You can add on (for an additional charge) a visit to the Polynesian Spa, Wai-O-Tapu Thermal Wonderland, and even attend a Maori concert.
-This particular tour costs from $285 NZD per person.
+To experience all of my favorite parts of Rotorua, consider this 13-hour tour from Auckland!
+It includes stops at Te Puia, Te Whakarewarewa, and the city of Rotorua.
+You can add on (for an additional charge) a visit to the Polynesian Spa, Wai-O-Tapu Thermal Wonderland, and even attend a Maori cultural demonstration.
+It includes lunch, transportation from Auckland, and can drop you off in Rotorua.
+This tour costs from $365 NZD per person.

 7. Rangitoto Island